krizkor/LetsPlayNow/README.md

 # LetsPlayNow

 LetsPlayNow is an open source [jekyll](https://jekyllrb.com/) base for letsplayers to organize all of their social sites into a free [Github Pages](https://pages.github.com/) website.
 The goal is to make it easier for people who don't have coding skills to create a clean website that shows off the content they create on the platforms they care about.
+You can see an example here: [sirlamegame.github.io/LetsPlayNow](https://sirlamegame.github.io/LetsPlayNow)

 To create your own LetsPlayNow site follow these steps: